Spanish Language Instruction for Staff

 The use of trained interpreters is extremely important in many clinical situations.
 Staff Language and Culture Services (SLCS) cannot train professional interpreters.
 SLCS Spanish instruction is intended to help employees improve simple day-to-day communication and rapport building with students, clients, and patients.

 If you would like training as a professional Spanish interpreter, please contact the Des Moines Area Community College's Interpretation and Translation Program or search for information on the Iowa Division of Latino Affairs website .

 For some basic information on when to request an interpreter and how to work with one, we recommend this resource from Queensland Health, Queensland, Autralia: Providing Care to Patients from Culturally and Linguistically Diverse Backgrounds: Guidelines to Practics, "Language Issues" innovate to produce the best website and tools for the world."

-Staff Language and Culture Services hosts a Spanish Conversation Group every Thursday from 12:15 to 1:15 pm in the University of Iowa Hospital and Clinics.
+Staff Language and Culture Services hosts a Spanish Conversation Group every Thursday from 12:15 to 1:15 pm in the University of Iowa Pomerantz Family Pavilion.
 Anyone wishing to practice speaking Spanish in a small group may attend.
 You do not have to contact Staff Language and Culture Services in advance.

 The goal of the conversation group is to provide employees with a regular opportunity to hear and speak in Spanish.
 The Conversation Group is informal, and topics of conversation focus on what that day's attendees would like to discuss.
-In the past, we have chatted about fruit of the coast of Colombia, the Earthquake in Chile, beaches in the Dominican Republic, medicine, dentistry, machismo, vocabulary differences in Spanish speaking countries, and more.
+In the past, we have chatted about the Earthquake in Chile, beaches in the Dominican Republic, medicine, dentistry, machismo, and vocabulary differences in Spanish speaking countries.
 We are open to suggestions of topics that the people attending would like to discuss or avoid.